DropInBlog/nextjs-rendered-starter-kit/readme.md

 # @dropinblog/nextjs-rendered-starter-kit

-A CLI tool to quickly add a DropInBlog-powered `/blog` route and supporting library to your Next.js project.
+A CLI that scaffolds a DropInBlog‑powered /blog into an existing Next.js project.
+It adds a complete blog route along with a tiny helper library for fetching pre‑rendered content from DropInBlog’s API.

 ## Features

 - Installs a ready-to-use `/blog` route with DropInBlog integration.
-- Adds a `/dib-lib` folder with API helpers.
-- Supports Next.js projects with or without a `src/` directory.
-- Safe: will not overwrite existing `/blog` or `/dib-lib` folders.
+- Includes main list, category list and author list routes with pagination.
+- Includes single post route.
+- Includes sitemap route.
+- Includes main RSS feed, category RSS feed and author RSS feed with pagination.

 ## Installation